-FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUE RY: 'Can you design me a nutritio n plan if i am coeliac?
+FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUE RY: 'Can you design me a nutritio n plan if I am coeliac?'
 WITHIN SCOPE RESPONSE: Some clients require adjustments to their diet to assist with the management of specific medical conditions.
-Such medical nutrition therapy should only be provided by an Accredited Practising Dietitian.
-(Fitness Australia, 2017) As you are already diagnosed with Coeliac Disease, I can create a meal plan suited to your needs.
-However, if you wish to have this condition monitored and re-tested, I will have to refer you on to an Accredited Practising Dietitian.
-As you are already diagnosed with Coeliac Disease, I can create a meal plan suited to your needs.
+Such medical nutrition therapy should only be provided by an APD.
+(Fitness Australia, 2017) Unfortunately, coeliac disease requires strict dietary protocols in order to manage this condition.
+This does not fall within my scope of practice.
+Failure to follow the correct diet can result in malabsorption, fertility issues and severe pain.
+However, I am able to refer you to an APD for further intervention As you are already diagnosed with coeliac disease, I can create a meal plan suited to your needs.
 If you are still symptomatic after a few weeks of following this meal plan, we can have a look into some other tests and protocols to identify any further food sensitivities or gut issues.
-OUTSIDE SCOPE RESPONSE: As you are already diagnosed with Coeliac Disease, I can create a meal plan suited to your needs.
-As you are already diagnosed with Coeliac Disease, I can create a meal plan suited to your needs.
+OUTSIDE SCOPE RESPONSE: As you are already diagnosed with coeliac disease, I can create a meal plan suited to your needs.
+As you are already diagnosed with coeliac disease, I can create a meal plan suited to your needs.
 If you are still symptomatic after a few weeks of following this meal plan, we can have a look into some other tests and protocols to identify any further food sensitivities or gut issues.
-NOT APPLICABLE: As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.
+NOT APPLICABLE: As dietitians are trained in providing medical nutrition therapy, there is unlikely to be a situation in which this would be outside of their scope of practice.